Compare travel insurance for under-18s

 No matter how sensible your child, you’ll want them to be covered for unexpected events while on holiday, including:

-Is it possible to get travel insurance for under-18s travelling alone?
+Is it possible to get travel insurance for children travelling alone?

 Absolutely.
 Many insurance providers will offer travel insurance for a child under 18, whether they’re travelling with you, with another adult or alone.

-A good travel insurance policy for your child could cover:
+A good child travel insurance policy could cover:

-- Medical expenses – if your child falls ill or is injured during their trip, this will cover emergency medical care.
+• Medical expenses – if your child falls ill or is injured during their trip, this will cover treatment for a medical emergency.

 As with any standard travel insurance, your child’s policy won’t usually cover:

-- Extreme sports – if you have a fearless teenager, it’s worth knowing that a standard policy won’t usually cover high-adrenaline sports or adventure activities like rock climbing, white-water rafting or canoeing.
-But you can usually add on cover for an extra cost.
+• Extreme sports – if you have a fearless teenager, it’s worth knowing that a standard policy won’t usually cover high-adrenaline sports or adventure activities like rock climbing, white-water rafting or canoeing.
+But you can usually get additional cover for an extra cost.

 Is my under-18 covered on our family travel insurance?

 Maybe.
-If you have an existing family travel insurance policy, check the terms and conditions before you buy separate insurance for your unaccompanied under-18 traveller.
-Some policies will cover your children even if they’re travelling alone, while others won’t.
-Check with your insurance provider to be sure.
+If you have an existing family travel insurance policy, check your policy documents before you buy separate children's travel insurance.
+Some family policies will cover your children even if they’re travelling alone, while others will require them to travel with a family member.
+Check with your insurance provider or read the policy wording to be sure.

-Does my child need under-18s travel insurance for school trips?
+Does my child need under-18 travel insurance for school trips?

-If your child’s going on a school trip, don’t jump straight in and compare travel insurance for under-18s before checking what cover you might already have through:
+If your child’s going on a school trip, don’t jump straight in and compare travel insurance for under 18 before checking what cover you might already have through:

-- Your family travel insurance policy, if you have one, may cover your child for school trips.
+• Your family travel insurance policy, if you have one, may offer school trip travel insurance.

 Once you know the details, you can decide whether your child needs additional under-18s travel insurance.

-What do I need to think about before I compare travel insurance for under-18s?
+What do I need to think about before I compare travel insurance for under 18?

-- The destination.
+• The destination.
 If your child is planning an Interrail trip in France and Germany, for example, they’ll need European cover.
 If they’re travelling to the United States, they’ll need worldwide cover including the USA.
+If they’re visiting multiple countries in one trip, you should consider backpacker insurance.

-- Get them a GHIC Card.
+• Get them a GHIC Card.
 This provides state-funded healthcare within the EU and Switzerland.
-It doesn’t replace an under-18 travel insurance policy, but it might help towards emergency or necessary medical costs and some insurance providers may not charge the policy excess if your child needs to claim and has used a GHIC card.
+It doesn’t replace an under-18 travel insurance policy, but it might help towards emergency or necessary medical costsl.
+Some holiday insurance companies may not charge the policy excess if your child needs to claim and has used a GHIC card.

 Compare the Market is an easy way to compare under-18 travel insurance providers with just a few clicks.
 We can help you compare policies for your young traveller, to ensure they have the cover they need for their adventures away from home.